CopycatPandaExpressChowMein/Sustainable_development_assignment_2/README.md

 --------------------------
 To download the zip file, either navigate to the latest release and download it from there.
 Or click the big green 'Code' button, which will open a drop down menu with a download option.

-Once downloaded simply unzip the file with your unzipper of choice.
+Once downloaded simply unzip the file with your tool of choice.

 ### Cloning a Repo